nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ### Cucumber

 Our integration testing is done using [Cucumber.js](https://github.com/cucumber/cucumber-js) and [WebdriverIO](http://webdriver.io/).
-While the latter servers the purpose of providing a means to interact with the browser and run tests on it, similar to what is done in WCT, the former provides a way to run automated tests written in plain language.
+While the latter serves the purpose of providing a means to interact with the browser and run tests on it, similar to what is done in WCT, the former provides a way to run automated tests written in plain language.
 There are two key concepts of Cucumber tests: **features** and **step